- All Casino Games 1,000+ Slots 850+ Top Slot Game Sands Of Mystery iOS Casino App

 Senior Vice-President

-So while real-money online casino gaming hasn't yet gotten the green light from the Virginia General Assembly, there are free sites for pure entertainment.
-So, instead of risking your own money, you get free virtual currency to play for.
+Real-money online casino gaming hasn't yet gotten the green light from the Virginia General Assembly.
+But there are free sites out there that offer gambling options.

-In short, social casinos gives you the same experience as other casinos, but without money.
-They give you the option to play all the popular games, be it slots or tables, without depositing or wagering real money.
-Just like you can't win real cash at a site like this, you don't risk losing your own money either.
+In short, sweepstakes casinos give you the same experience as other casinos, but without money.
+They give you the option to play all the popular games, be it slots or tables.
+They operate on virtual currencies, such as Sweeps Coins, which you can use to redeem real prizes.

-Many social casinos even offer free sc coins to help get you started.
+Many sweepstakes casinos even offer free sc coins to help get you started.

-Getting up and running on a social (also called casual) casino site or app is easy.
-Once you sign up with a social casino, you can access their game lobby.
-Most of them work just as well in your browser as if you download an app.
+Getting up and running on a sweepstakes casino site or app is easy.
+Once you sign up, you can access the entire gaming selection.
+Most of these platforms work just as well in your browser as if you download an app.

-Taking a look at the selection of games and performance, I'd recommend BetRivers.
-It is free-to-play sites that have a corresponding real-money experience.
+After extensive research and review, I'd recommend BetRivers.
+It's a free-to-play site that has a corresponding real money experience.
 So, you get the same games, software, features, and even support that paying customers do.

-You might be familiar with the real-money version of BetRivers, which I give high points for its variety, customer support, and overall experience.
-This free-play version of the platform comes with all the bells and whistles of the standard site, just minus the cash stakes.
-The platform is very user-friendly, making it an excellent choice for newbies to online betting, or online gaming in general.
+I regard BetRivers highly for its overall variety, customer support, and overall experience.
+The free-play version of the platform comes with all the bells and whistles of the standard site, just minus the cash stakes.
+The platform is also very user-friendly, making it an excellent choice for newbies to online gambling.

 Yes!
-After an approved referendum for Virginia to decide on five potential locations for casinos, four passed.
-Only Richmond residents voted no on the matter.
+After an approved referendum for Virginia to decide on multiple locations for casinos, four were approved.
 The first retail casino to open was the Rivers Casino Portsmouth.
-More casinos have opened since; Caesars in Danville and Hard Rock in Bristol.
-And construction projects for permanent sites are underway.
+More casinos have opened since, including Caesars in Danville and Hard Rock in Bristol.

 While there are no full-service casinos in Richmond, Colonial Downs features both horse racing and Rosie's Gaming Emporium.
-The site features off-track betting and many slot games.
+The facility offers off-track betting and many slot games.

 Norfolk doesn't yet have a casino, but ground has been broken on a massive casino gambling resort on the banks of the Elizabeth River.
 The waterfront casino is slated to have 4,000 slot games and 200 live dealer games, along with dining, convention, and hotel space.